mashort/Spark-Discovery/PITCHME.md

 ## Getting Started

-Getting Spark installed and setup (to run standalone) on Windows 10 involves a few steps and can be a litte tricky, but here's how...
+Getting Spark installed and setup (to run standalone) on Windows 10 involves a few steps and can be a little tricky, but here's how...

 ---